-Housing Authority-City of Fresno

-Public Housing Agency

-Action Plan

-Coordination on homelessness, TBRA housing, and HOPWA services

-Fresno Madera Continuum of Care

-Services-homeless

-Action Plan

-Coordination on homelessness.

-Housing and Community Development Commission

-Community/Family Services and Organizations Neighborhood Organization

-Action Plan

-Organization attended the public workshop and identified their perceived needs and priorities.

-County of Fresno, Department of Public Health

-Other government - County

-Action Plan

-Lead Based Paint Hazards

-Better coordination on HOPWA services

-Better coordination on Lead Paint Hazards
+Organization Housing Authority-City of Fresno Organization Type Public Housing Agency What section of the Plan was addressed by Consultation?
+Action Plan Method of Consultation / Anticipated outcomes Coordination on homelessness, TBRA housing, and HOPWA services Organization Fresno Madera Continuum of Care Organization Type Services-homeless What section of the Plan was addressed by Consultation?
+Action Plan Method of Consultation / Anticipated outcomes Coordination on homelessness.
+Organization Housing and Community Development Commission Organization Type What section of the Plan was addressed by Consultation?
+Community/Family Services and Organizations Neighborhood Organization Action Plan Method of Consultation / Anticipated outcomes Organization attended the public workshop and identified their perceived needs and priorities.
+Organization County of Fresno, Department of Public Health Organization Type Other government - County What section of the Plan was Action Plan addressed by Consultation?
+Lead Based Paint Hazards Method of Consultation / Better coordination on HOPWA services Anticipated outcomes Better coordination on Lead Paint Hazards